Azure/azure-sdk-for-python/sdk/keyvault/azure-security-keyvault/azure/security/keyvault/secrets/README.md

 ## Troubleshooting
 ### General
-The Key Vault APIs generate exceptions that can fall into one of the azure-core defined [exceptions](https://github.com/Azure/azure-sdk-for-python/blob/master/sdk/core/azure-core/azure/core/exceptions.py).
+The Key Vault APIs generate exceptions that can fall into one of the azure-core defined exceptions.
+For more detailed infromation about excpetions and how to deal with them , see [Azure Core exceptions](TODO).

 ### Logging
 This SDK uses Python standard logging library.
 You can configure logging print out debugging information to the stdout or anywhere you want.